-Mrs. Sumayya Hassan (46) holds a Master of Laws(LL.M) degree from the university of Bristol and a Bachelor of Laws (LL.B) degree from Lancaster University.
-She is an Advocate of the High Court of Kenya and has a Postgraduate diploma in law from the Kenya School of Law.
-Mrs Hassan is also a director at Takaful Insurance of Africa Limited.
-She was previously the Managing Director and Chief Executive Officer if the National Oil Corporation of Kenya.
-She was appointed to the Board as an Independent Non-Executive director in September, 2019 and is a member of the Editorial Committee and the Strategy & Investment Committee."
+Mrs. Sumayya Hassan (46) holds a Master of Laws (LLM) degree from the University of Bristol and a Bachelor of Laws (LLB) degree from Lancaster University.
+She is an Advocate of the High Court of Kenya and has a Postgraduate diploma in Law from the Kenya School of Law.
+Ms. Hassan is also a director at Takaful Insurance of Africa Limited.
+She was previously Managing Director and Chief Executive Officer of the National Oil Corporation of Kenya.
+She was appointed to the Board as a Non-Executive director in September, 2019 and is a member of the Editorial Committee and the Strategy and Investments Committee.